Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Your employer will need to obtain a PERM Labor Certification on your behalf.
 This involves a recruitment process to ensure that you are not displacing any qualified U.S. workers.
 However, a PERM is not required for the EB-1 green card or the EB-2 with a National Interest Waiver.

-The PERM can take between six months and a year and a half to obtain depending on whether or not your employer is subjected to an audit.
+The PERM takes approximately 16 months, depending on whether or not your employer is subject to an audit.
 Here is the breakdown of the timeline for PERM Labor processing times:

 After your employer successfully completes your PERM Labor certification process, the next step is for your employer to file an I-140 petition on your behalf.
 The purpose of the I-140 is to demonstrate that you meet all the job requirements on the PERM application and to verify that your employer has the financial ability to pay you the prevailing wage for the position.

-The employment-based green card timeline for this stage is dependent on which preference level you qualify for and which country you hold citizenship.
-Some preference levels have no wait time while others have a wait time of several years.
+The employment-based green card timeline for this stage is dependent on which preference level you qualify for and which country you hold citizenship in.
+The EB-1 category has no wait time, while others like the EB-2 and EB-3 have a wait time of several years.
 To get a better idea, check the latest Visa Bulletin.

 Once your priority date is current, you can file for an Adjustment of Status by submitting an I-485 form.
-The I-485 is the last stage along the employment-based green card timeline, but in most cases, it has the longest waiting period.
-While actually processing the form takes an average of six months, there is an annual limit to the number of green cards available to each country.
+The I-485 is the last stage along the employment-based green card timeline.
+This takes an average of seven months according to USCIS data.

 Applicants from countries with fewer green card applicants usually have a much shorter waiting time compared to those from countries with a large number of applicants.
-Due to this, the I-485 waiting time can take several months or even several years.
+Due to this, green card processing times can take several months or even several years.
 Another factor that may influence the timeline is the workload at the service center in charge of your case.

-After your I-485 is approved, the USCIS will issue you an employment-based green card and you will have successfully adjusted your status.
+After your I-485 is approved, the USCIS will issue you an employment-based green card, and you will have successfully adjusted your status.
+You now have permanent resident status and can apply for naturalization after 5 years.

-The full employment-based green card timeline can range anywhere from ten months in the best scenarios to several years in the worst scenarios.
+The full employment-based green card timeline can range from seven months to five years.
 Your immigration attorney can give you a better idea of what you can expect.

-There are five major categories for employment-based immigrant visas with the three below being the most popular.
+There are five major categories for employment-based immigrant visas, with the three below the most popular.
 The timeline will depend on the specific requirements for the category you are seeking.
 These three categories are:

 Known as the first preference employment-based immigrant visa, the EB-1 category is for foreign professionals who possess extraordinary achievements in their fields as well as outstanding researchers and professors.